How to find a profitable niche is the number #1 challenge facing aspiring bloggers.

 - Real-life examples of niche markets

-A niche is simply a segment or a sub-set of a larger market.
+A blogging niche is simply a segment or a sub-set of a larger market.

-For example ‘Filter Coffee’ would be a niche within the coffee market.
+For example ‘Filter Coffee’ could be a blogging niche within the coffee market.

-‘Organic Filter Coffee’ would be a niche within the ‘filter coffee’ niche.
+‘Organic Filter Coffee’ would be a blogging niche within the ‘filter coffee’ niche.

-And ‘Dry Roasted Organic Filter Coffee’ would be a sub-niche within the ‘organic filter coffee’ niche.
+And ‘Dry Roasted Organic Filter Coffee’ would be a blogging sub-niche within the ‘organic filter coffee’ niche.

-One of the reasons niche websites stand a better chance of success is that the more narrow your focus, the better you'll be able to understand your target audience.
+One of the reasons niche blog sites stand a better chance of success is that the more narrow your focus, the better you’ll be able to understand your target audience.

 And the better you understand your audience, the better you’ll be able to address their concerns, answer their questions, speak their lingo, and know where they hang out on the internet.

-For example, if you have a website that deals with a very broad topic like 'Pets', your audience is not well defined.
-You won't be able to cater to them because they don't have a single interest that they share in common.
+For example, if you have a blog that deals with a very broad topic like ‘Pets’, your audience is not well defined.
+You won’t be able to cater to them because they don’t have a single interest that they share in common.

-But if your website is pitched at 'training your pitbull to be a guard dog' the people in your target audience are all focused on the the same thing.
+But if your blog is pitched at ‘training your pitbull to be a guard dog’ the people in your target audience are all focused on the the same thing.

 They probably speak the same jargon, read the same magazines, hang out in the same places on the Internet etc.

 You can talk to them much more effectively than an audience that only has a shared interest in ‘Pets’.

 Stuart Walker, founder of NicheHacks, put it like this:

 To fully understand why niches are so important on the Internet, we need to look at the concept of the Long Tail.